Find Affordable College Courses

 5 Yearly Graduations

 University of Vermont comes in at #16 on our list of the most popular colleges offering master's degrees in historic preservation.
 Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,392 per year, while in-state graduate students, on average, pay $12,294 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in historic preservation from UVM.
+The average in-state tuition for full-time undergraduates is $16,280 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 5 people received their master's degree in historic preservation from UVM.
+About 83% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+University of Vermont historic preservation graduates who receive their master's degree go on to jobs earning a median salary of $49,925.

 Below are some popular majors that are similar to historic preservation that offer master’s degrees.